knakatani29/ComGeom/README.md

 As this algorithm considers the "youngest" diagonal for each call of numTri, it should be straight-forward that there is no overcounting of a triangulation.

-We used an array so that we can append in O(1) time.